-Displays all content of the OAT available.
+Displays all available contents of the OSA address table.

-1. The OSAINFO command can be used by privileged TCP/IP users only.
-For more information about listing user IDs with the OBEY statement, see z/VM: TCP/IP Planning and Customization.
+Note: The OSAINFO command can be used by privileged TCP/IP users only.
+For more information about listing user IDs with the OBEY statement, see OBEY Statement in z/VM: TCP/IP Planning and Customization.